himanshunaidu/SurfaceIntegrityAnalysis/pcd_and_mesh/README.md

 - Additional Issue Characteristics: Gap Slope
 - Environment Characteristics: Lighting Conditions, Weather Conditions (may not be relevant for lab-controlled datasets)

+Notes:
+1. Gap orientation can be one of: longitudinal (Run parallel to the centerline), transverse (Run perpendicular to the centerline), diagonal (Run at an angle to the centerline).
+2. In these experiments, the device height will be fixed discrete values, while the device angle and speed will have value ranges dependent on the height.

 ### Dataset Contents

 Each row in the dataset would consist of the following: